pingcap/docs-dm/en/usage-scenario-master-slave-switch.md

 4. Make sure that the following conditions are met.
 Otherwise, you cannot switch the DM-work connection to the new MySQL instance:
     - `gtid-S` contains `gtid-P`. `gtid-P` can be empty.
     - `gtid-E` contains `gtid-S`.
-5. Use `pause-task` to pause all running tasks of data replication.
+5. Use `pause-task` to pause all running tasks of data migration.
 6. Change the VIP for it to direct at the new MySQL instance.
-7. Use `resume-task` to resume the previous replication task.
+7. Use `resume-task` to resume the previous migration task.

 ## Change the address of the upstream MySQL instance that DM-worker connects to